 Positive reinforcement dog training is better for the human-canine bond and better for animal welfare than using negative reinforcement.
 Also, a past history of using positive reinforcement in dog training is linked to better success at teaching a new behavior.

 Focusing on rewarding good behavior and setting your dog up to succeed are the major techniques used by positive, reward based trainers.
-We are successful at helping you teach your dog basic training, modifying behavior and we are helping to foster a healthy relationship between you and your dog.
+Sit and Stay is successful at helping you teach your dog basic training, learning how to modify behavior and we help foster a healthy relationship between you and your dog.

 Articles of interest: